jvican/jvican.github.io/content/post/reduce-compile-times.md

 repeats the materialization of implicit instances.
 This is the main source of inefficiencies.

-Travis Brown explains it well in [this talk about Generic Derivation](https://meta.plasm.us/slides/scalaworld/#65) at Scalaworld.
+Travis Brown explains these inefficiences well in a more high-level manner in [this talk about Generic Derivation](https://meta.plasm.us/slides/scalaworld/#65) at Scalaworld.

 Once a macro is triggered because an implicit doesn't exist in the scope of